The SDSAI Iterator Expression Language

 ItrEx Math Evaluator

-ItrEx imports java.util.Math
+ItrEx imports java.util.Math's static functions.

 Here are some examples.